On Information Self-Locking in Reinforcement Learning for Active Reasoning of LLM agents: Introduction

+To answer this question, we start by exploring the coupled nature of the credit assignment system in active reasoning.
+Specifically, the agent's performance depends on two intertwined capabilities: \emph{\textbf{Action Selection}} (\textbf{\textit{AS}}), which determines the observation stream, and \emph{\textbf{\textit{Belief Tracking}}} (\textbf{\textit{BT}}), which governs evidence internalization.
+Crucially, these two are mutually dependent: informative actions receive credit only when the resulting observations are properly utilized by BT, while effective BT refinement requires a high-quality information stream from AS.
+Concretely, empirical evidence (Sec.~\ref{sec:phenomenon}) reveals this coupling stagnation: even as rewards increase, both AS and BT capabilities remain dormant, suggesting that the sparse outcome reward fails to decouple and individually improve these two fundamental gears.

+To further formalize this intuition, we theoretically characterize the coupled learning dynamics of AS and BT under outcome-based optimization (Sec.~\ref{sec:theory}).
+Our analysis decomposes the outcome-gradient into AS and BT channels and demonstrates that, in a low-information regime, their improvement signals become capability-limited: weak belief tracking reduces the reward sensitivity to informative actions, thereby masking the learning signal for AS; at the same time, deficient AS restricts the evidence stream available for belief refinement, limiting the upward drift of BT.
+Together, these effects form a coupled learning bottleneck (Thm.~\ref{thm:sel_lock_informal}), where the outcome-gradient cannot provide a sufficiently strong improvement signal for either capability, causing the agent to remain trapped in a persistent low-information regime (SeL regime, Def.~\ref{def:locking_regime}).

-Built upon our theoretical understanding, we propose \proj (Sec.~\ref{sec:method}), a lightweight framework that exploits easy-to-obtain diagnostic signals in active reasoning, \textit{e.g.}, whether a query is informative depends on whether the user reveals new evidence in response to the query.
-These diagnostic signals provide \textit{binary directional critiques} for both AS and BT of agents. \proj further injecting these critiques into policy-gradient via reweighing the advantages of each step in standard policy optimization.
-This design preserves a non-degenerate and stable learning signal in the SeL regime to effectively improve AS and BT to break \infoSL.
+Built on this theoretical understanding, we propose \proj, a lightweight and calibration-free \underline{A}dvantage-\underline{Rew}eighting framework for breaking \infoSL. {The key observation is that active reasoning often provides easy-to-obtain local diagnostic signals, \textit{e.g.}, whether a query is informative can be inferred from whether the user reveals new evidence in response. \proj uses them as weak \textit{directional critiques} for AS and BT, rather than implementing calibrated intermediate rewards or training a dense reward model.} It then injects these critiques at the policy-gradient level by reweighting stepwise advantages, reallocating credit within each trajectory from negatively critiqued decisions to positively critiqued ones while preserving the original outcome reward.
+This reward-preserving credit reallocation supplies non-degenerate learning signals in the SeL regime, enabling AS and BT to improve jointly and escape \infoSL.